Brad-1999/Used-phone-group-project/README.md

 ### Models

 *   **Baseline**: We used Ridge regression, and we also experimented with k-Nearest Neighbors and Random Forest.
-*   **Tuning**: We used a Grid Search to find the optimal values for the hyperparameters in the Random Forest Model.
+*   **Tuning**: GridSearchCV was employed to find the optimal hyperparameters for the Random Forest model, aiming to maximize its predictive performance.
-*   **Validation:** We implemented cross-validation (inside GridSearch) to prevent overfitting.
+*   **Validation:** Cross-validation (implemented within GridSearchCV) was used to evaluate the model's performance on unseen data and prevent overfitting.
-*   **Feature Importance:** We used SHAP (SHapley Additive exPlanations) to calculate the feature importance for the Random Forest model.
+*   **Feature Importance:** SHAP (SHapley Additive exPlanations) values were calculated for the best-performing Random Forest model to understand the contribution of each feature to the price prediction.
-*   **Preprocessing**: We used stratified sampling and log-transformation to address brand-level imbalances and outliers.
+*   **Preprocessing Pipeline:** The preprocessing steps, including log transformation of the target variable (price), were applied consistently to both training and testing datasets within the model training pipeline in `src/trainer.py`.
+Stratified splitting was also considered to maintain class proportions.

 ### Results

-The analysis showed that the Random Forest model performed well in our experiments.
-SHAP values were also generated for the Random Forest to gain more understanding about the feature importance.
+The analysis, detailed in the `src/trainer.py` module and potentially visualized in a dedicated notebook, indicated that the Random Forest model achieved the best performance among the models tested.
+SHAP values, generated using the `shap` library, provided insights into the feature importance, highlighting the key drivers of used smartphone prices.
+Specific performance metrics (MAE, RMSE, R2, MAPE, RAC) are reported in the model evaluation section of the `src/trainer.py` output and `notebooks/model_analysis.ipynb` .

 ## Libraries Used